Asian stocks mixed as China-US talks end with no deal

 #ReadLocal

-CHINESE MANUFACTURING: A private survey released on Friday suggested that manufacturing in China slowed in January.
+CHINESE MANUFACTURING: A private survey suggested manufacturing in China slowed in January.
 China's Caixin Manufacturing PMI was 48.3 in January, down from 49.7 in December.
 This was its lowest reading since February 2016.
 Readings below 50 indicate contraction on the index's 100-point scale.
-The survey said that Chinese production and new orders slipped further in January while export orders climbed, fueling fears that the world's second largest economy was experiencing a slowdown.
+The survey said Chinese production and new orders slipped further in January while export orders climbed, fueling fears that the world's second-largest economy was experiencing a slowdown.

-ANALYST'S TAKE: "The high-level China-U.S. trade talks did not result in any negative headlines.
-Expectations for a sweeping deal were low to begin with and the market is probably relieved that trade tensions are no longer escalating," DBS Group Research strategists Neel Gopalakrishnan and Eugene Leow said in a commentary.
+ANALYST'S TAKE: "The terrible decline in the Caixin PMI index ... shows just how important it is for China and the U.S. to secure a trade deal.
+If nothing else, a deal should prevent the near-term imposition of higher tariffs," Robert Carnell of ING Bank said in commentary.

-ENERGY: Benchmark U.S. crude gave up 8 cents to $53.71 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude dropped 6 cents to $53.73 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 44 cents to settle at $53.79 per barrel on Thursday.
-Brent crude, used to price international oils, added 3 cents to $60.87 per barrel.
+Brent crude, used to price international oils, added 2 cents to $60.86 per barrel.
 The contract dropped 70 cents to $60.84 per barrel in London.

 Comments